 3 ways to cover the cost of private school fees

-Did you know, in Melbourne 13 years of private school fees costs upward of $300,000 on average?
+In Melbourne, 13 years of private school fees costs upward of $300,000 on average.
 Annually, the average cost is more than $12,000 but it’s not unheard of for independent school fees to be $20,000 or even $30,000 per year.

 If you have more than one child, the costs to you can obviously be much higher.
 And additional costs for things like school camps, uniforms, books, equipment hire, extracurricular sports or music programs, and even class photos can add significantly to the overall cost.